Kelsey-Shanks/Calorie-Tracker-App/microservices/search_service/README.md

+# Search Microservice README

-How to REQUEST data from the search microservice:
+## How to REQUEST data from the search microservice:

     Send a fetch request to '/search_service' with the query parameters type (which program structure it expects) and search (the string to find in the array) as well as send an array of JSON objects in the body for the program to search through.

-Formatting to send a request to the search microservice from a program:
+## Formatting to send a request to the search microservice from a program:

     const response = await fetch (